Estate-dev/switch-locale-tap.i18n/README.md

 {
   "supported_languages": ["fr"], // please note that for english text you can ommit the "en" since it is loaded by default "cdn_path": "/tap-i18n"
-  // Please see the TAP-i18n documentation for more options and setting in this file >>>> https://github.com/TAPevents/tap-i18n
+// Please see the TAP-i18n documentation for more options and settings :https://github.com/TAPevents/tap-i18n }
-}
 ```
 + add your language files and add some json contents